Arahmaiani: Works

 At one point in her life, Arahmaiani was working for one of the largest newspapers in Central Java.
 For four years, she worked as a columnist and often brought up critical issues about the practice of Islamic culture before being fired for criticizing Islam.
-In a recent interview, Arahmaiani stated that coming from a mixed of Muslim, Hindu, Buddhist and Animist background, she wanted to make some sort of contribution to the conversation.
+In a 2014 interview, Arahmaiani stated that coming from a mixed of Muslim, Hindu, Buddhist and Animist background, she wanted to make some sort of contribution to the conversation.

 Arahmaiani exhibited in the Indonesian pavilion at the 50th Venice Biennale in 2003, along with other prominent Indonesian artists, Dadang Christianto, Tisna Sanjaya and Made Wianta.
 The presentation was titled Paradise Lost: Mourning of the World.